carlosmunoz/zanata-wiki/Project-Pages-Architecture.md

 Zanata's project pages use Seam components, JSF and RichFaces.

-e.g. project/list
+The code that contributes to the rendering of a single page is often spread across a number of layout and code files.
+Most pages are based on a template, have transitions and additional parameters defined in a configuration file, and retrieve values from several Java classes (Seam components), as well as localized text strings defined in a properties file.
+Due to URL rewriting and nesting of page components, locating the code for a specific page can take a few steps.

-built from xhtml page: ```/zanata-war/src/main/webapp/project/home.xhtml```
+The examples below are all based around the project list page at ```<server>/project/list```, which is built from xhtml page ```/zanata-war/src/main/webapp/project/home.xhtml```

 # URL Rewriting
 Each project page is defined as an xhtml page, but is mapped to a URL that does not end with ```.xhtml```.
 To figure out which xhtml page maps to a particular page on the website, find the rewrite rule in ```urlrewrite.xml``` as follows: